mikhirev/make_pcre/README.md

 make\_pcre is a plugin for GNU make providing ability to use Perl compatible regular expressions.
-It requires make 4.0 or higher (tested with 4.1) and libpcre3 (tested with 8.30).
+It requires make 4.0 or higher (tested with 4.0 and 4.1) and libpcre3 (tested with 8.12 and 8.30).

 [![Build Status](https://travis-ci.org/mikhirev/make_pcre.svg)](https://travis-ci.org/mikhirev/make\_pcre)